andrewcchoi/Website-Scraper-Stock-Ticker/README.md

 # Website-finance

-search for financial stats by ticker
+Use Visual Basics for Applications to search for financial stats by ticker